nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-08-29-the_cod_caper.md

 Hence, 44 characters worth of input is required to overwrite the EIP address.

-Now, we need to find out the address of the `shell()` method in memory, so that we know what to overwrite the EIP address to.
+Now, we need to find out the address of the `shell()` method in memory so that we know what to overwrite the EIP address to.
 We can do this with GDB's `disassemble` command:

 ```
 disassemble shell